 Your subscribers are already interested in what you have to offer and what you have to say.
 Your mailing list is very targeted because it is made up of your target demographic.
 Don't overlook your subscribers when planning your marketing campaigns.

 In addition, you already have some unique information about these potential customers.
 You may have collected their name, email, location and perhaps birthday or anniversary, for example.
-If you use a mailing list like ChimpMail, you can also see which newsletters they are opening and which links within they are clicking on.
+If you use a mailing list management tool like MailChimp, you can also see which newsletters they are opening and which links within they are clicking on.
+Devesh from WP Kube covers 11 plugins you can use to collect emails on a WordPress site and I think it's a good read for those who are keen.
 All of this information can be analyzed and used to your advantage for marketing.

 Types of Letters to Send to Mailing List Subscribers